What is MPC Wallet?

 MPC wallets are based on threshold cryptography and secret sharing principles, like Shamir’s Secret Sharing or more advanced Threshold Signature Schemes (TSS).
 Here’s how they operate:

-- Key Generation: A distributed key generation (DKG) protocol creates shares of the private key among multiple parties without any single party ever seeing the full key.
+1. Key Generation: A distributed key generation (DKG) protocol creates shares of the private key among multiple parties, ensuring that no single party ever sees the full key.

-- Broadcast: Only one final signature is published on-chain, keeping fees low and compatibility high.
+4. Broadcast: Only one final signature is published on-chain, ensuring low fees and high compatibility.

 To understand the significance of Multi-Party Computation (MPC) wallets, it helps to contrast them with traditional wallet architectures.
 MPC wallets break away from the conventional model of single-key storage and offer a fundamentally different approach to key management, security, and usability.
 Here’s how they compare across several categories: